zenandesabeliwe/PROG6212/README.md

 Organisers
 Stores event organiser information.
 Each organiser is linked to a user through userID.
 Events
-Stores race event information, including the event name, description, date, location, distance and event type.
+Stores race event information, like the event name, description, date, location, distance and event type.
 Each event is managed by an organiser (Microsoft 2026).
 Categories
 saves categories for each event.
 Categories can be based on age, distance and start time.
 Each category belongs to an event.
 Participants